When you decide to switch up your hairstyle, there’s always lots of factors to consider.

 Finally, Lollo and Garren both suggest picking your regular, everyday hairstyle based on where your hair naturally parts.

-Choosing a style that complements that part will help you maintain a day-to-day look that dazzles!1
+Choosing a style that compliments that part will help you maintain a day-to-day look that dazzles!1

 ROUND FACE: LENGTHEN IT OUT